AdventHealth North Pinellas: 2003-2008

 In early October 2003, Helen Ellis Memorial Hospital wanted to sell a walk-in clinic which it owned in Holiday, Florida on U.S. Route 19.
 The clinic was in debt from 2001 to 2002, which forced it to close in September 2003.
 When the hospital asked the city commission government if they could sell the clinic they were told that they might have to get voter approval to sell.

 In 2004, the Tarpon Springs Hospital Foundation wanted to sell five lots that were donated to it by donors, these lots were not next to the hospital.
 The foundation wanted to sell the five lots to pay off the debt that was owned by the hospital.

 In early March 2004, at 8:00PM a fire start in a second floor laboratory at Helen Ellis Memorial Hospital.
 Sixty firefighters responded to the fire at the hospital.
 It forced the evacuation of several patients and it caused $100,000 in damage.
 At first the fire was blamed on equipment and later a match.

 In early March 2008, the Tarpon Springs Hospital Foundation and Tarpon Springs both wanted to sell land by Helen Ellis Memorial Hospital to developer AG Armstrong.
 To sell the land owned by the city the lease for hospital would have to be changed.
-The 2.2 acres would then be added to the 7.2 acres already owned by AG Armstrong.
+The 2.2 acre would then be added to the 7.2 acre already owned by AG Armstrong.
 AG Armstrong planned on building apartments or condominiums, a shopping center with a Sweetbay Supermarket, a medical office building, a parking garage to be shared with the hospital and assisted living.
 Also Tarpon Springs wanted to sell a medical office building in Pasco County, Florida.
 In a referendum voters would decide on selling the land by Helen Ellis Memorial Hospital and selling the medical office building in Pasco County.
 In early March 2008, voters approved the sale of the land by Helen Ellis Memorial Hospital by 1,960 to 505.